National Family Caregivers Month

 National Family Caregiver Month Honors Those Who Receive Very Little Recognition

-Since caregiving can be one of the most difficult jobs for anyone with around-the-clock care, little rest, possible stressful emotional situations and oftentimes inadequate compensation, President Obama declared November as National Family Caregiver Month in 2013.
+Since caregiving can be one of the most difficult jobs for anyone with around-the-clock care, little rest, possibly stressful, emotional situations, and oftentimes inadequate compensation, President Obama declared November as National Family Caregiver Month in 2013.
 Since its inception, the mission of National Caregiver Month has been to raise awareness for caregivers and to improve their overall life and well-being.

 Even the most loving and patient caregivers will become tired and need to recharge in order to avoid emotional or psychological burnout as a result of stress and overwork.
 However, one of the most wonderful things about advancing technology is the way in which it can make so many lives easier.
 This is no exception for caregivers – emerging technology can make a world of difference for caregivers in profound ways.

-Other useful tools for caregivers are Personal Emergency Response Systems which can automatically alert a call center operator in the event of an emergency.
+Other useful tools for caregivers are medical alert systems which can automatically alert a call-center operator in the event of an emergency.
 This can greatly reduce stress on a caregiver who may worry that something could happen to a loved one while they are away.
-Medication reminders such as MedMinder and TabSafe can also reduce strain on a caregiver by allowing them to track if their attendee has taken a specific medication.
-There are also smartphone apps that serve similar functions for a fraction of the cost, as well as electronic pillboxes.
-A GPS system or radio tracker, which can work with a smartphone or on a separate device, can make it easier to locate a dementia-suffering senior, or it can simply send alerts to a caregiver if their patient leaves a certain area.
-All of these can increase senior autonomy while simultaneously lifting some of the burden from caregivers.
+Medication dispensers can also reduce strain on a caregiver by allowing them to track if their attendee has taken a specific medication.
+All of these can increase senior autonomy while simultaneously lifting some of the burdens from caregivers.